mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 regulations, to assure an individual eats only those items that promote good health and maximum fitness.
-Most members of the Irklan are ascetic in the extreme, scorning money, power, technology and all the other traditional goals of other societies in favour of concentrating on the acquisition of merit by seeking out and overcoming challenges.
+Most members of the Irklan are ascetic in the extreme, scorning money, power, technology and all the other traditional goals of other societies in favor of concentrating on the acquisition of merit by seeking out and overcoming challenges.

 In the absence of a code of religious morality, the personal morality of